-- The joint working group will use the OPC Foundation JWG Companion Specs template.
+- The joint working group will use the OPC 11020 – UA Companion Specification Template.

 Three essential stages of completion

-A released specification is a major milestone and for a long time has been everything that was required.
+A released specification is a major Milestone.
 However, specifications may have errors or may not be precise enough for interoperable applications.
 In additions, the demand for stable implementations grows rapidly which requires certification and other tests.
 Therefore, the OPC Foundation has defined three essential stages of companion work completion: